Nuclear Fusion Power

 An earlier high-power laser at LLNL, Nova, was built in 1984 for the purpose of achieving ignition.
 Nova failed to do this and was closed in 1999, but provided essential data that led to the design of NIF.
 Nova also generated considerable amounts of data on high-density matter physics, which is useful both in fusion power and nuclear weapons research.

 In connection with NIF, LLNL is developing the Laser Inertial Fusion Engine (LIFE), a hybrid fusion system where neutrons resulting from laser fusion would drive a subcritical nuclear fission blanket to generate electricity.
 The blanket would contain either depleted uranium; used nuclear fuel; natural uranium or thorium; or plutonium-239, minor actinides and fission products from reprocessed used nuclear fuel4.

-Meanwhile, the French Atomic Energy Commission (Commissariat à l'énergie atomique, CEA) is building a similar size laser – the Laser Mégajoule (LMJ) – near Bordeaux.
-Its 240 laser lines are expected to generate 1.8 MJ pulses for the first time in 2012.
+Meanwhile, the French Atomic Energy Commission (Commissariat à l'énergie atomique, CEA) has operated a similar size laser – the Laser Mégajoule (LMJ) – near Bordeaux since 2014.
+Its 240 laser beams are able to generate 1.8 MJ pulses for a few billionths of a second, concentrated on a small deuterium and tritium target.
 A prototype laser, the Ligne d'Integration Laser (LIL), commenced operation in 2003.

 The Petawatt Aquitaine Laser (PETAL) laser facility is a high energy multi-petawatt laser (3.5 kJ energy with a duration of 0.5 to 5 ps) under construction near Bordeaux, on the same site as LIL.
 PETAL will be coupled with LIL to demonstrate the physics and laser technology of fast ignition.
 First experiments are expected in 2012.